Introduction

 Why decision-making before referral matters

 The safest option in uncertainty is often referral.
 From an individual clinician’s perspective, that makes complete sense.
 But when multiplied across the healthcare system, this creates substantial pressure.
-The answer is not reducing referrals, nor increasing thresholds unsafely.
-The answer is improving clarity before referral decisions are made.
+How to reduce inappropriate 2WW dermatology referrals is therefore not a question of reducing referrals overall, nor of raising thresholds unsafely.
+It is a question of improving clarity before referral decisions are made.

 The role of structured lesion triage